RDMCanadian/Portfolio/README.md

 ## Inform Me

 If you have any feedback on my work or GitHub, please don’t hesitate to reach out.
-Your thoughts mean a lot to me, as I’m just starting out and working hard to get better.
+Your thoughts mean a lot to me, as I’m just branching out, and working hard to get better.
 Thank you in advance for your support!